-Cornhole has seen a surge in popularity in recent years.
-Many country fairs incorporate the game and even have tournaments for cash prizes.
+This throwing game has seen a surge in popularity in recent years.
+Many country fairs incorporate lawn games and even have tournaments for cash prizes.
 If you’ve always wanted to try the game but don’t want to deal with the people, then play it on your lawn.
 Many stores now have corn hole sets that come with one or two boards and a few bean bags.
 You can even get different colored bean bags if you want to split into teams.

-The game is simple to make the bean bag go into the hole to score a point.
+This lawn game is simple make the bean bag go into the hole to score a point.
 In the end, the player with the most points wins.
-This game is better for older kids unless you buy a small set.
-Keep in mind that kids will have a much harder time throwing the bean bags then you will.
+The outdoor game is better for older kids unless you buy a small set.
+Keep in mind that kids will have a much harder time throwing the bean bags than you will.
 This is a great chance to give them pointers or even join their team to help them win.
 If you get good enough at the game, you may even be able to win prizes at the next fair.

 Once you have the markers set, assign everyone a color.
 Most sets will have a matching mallet and ball set to keep things organized.
 You play by placing the ball on the ground and tapping it.
 The main goal is to hit the marker in as few hits as possible.
 The player with the least amount of turns will win at the end of the game.

-If you have pre-teens or teenagers, then badminton is a solid choice.
-The game requires you to buy a set and place a net on flat ground in your yard.
+If you have pre-teens or teenagers, then badminton is a solid choice as an outdoor game.
+The classic game requires you to buy a set and place a net on flat ground in your yard.
 Once you have located the net and decided how you want to play.
 Many badminton sets come with two to four rackets allowing you to play on teams.
-This is a great chance to make a parent vs. child game or get closer to your kids.
+This is a great chance for the whole family to make a parent vs. child game or get closer to your kids.

 OutDoor Chess & Checkers

 If you don’t mind spending a bit of money and want a memorable game try outdoor chess.
-The game can be set up outdoors and be a great way to get competitive while learning strategies.
-The pieces for the game, but are dramatically big, but the game plays the same as regular chess.
+The game can be set up as outdoor games and be a great way to get competitive while learning strategies.
+The pieces for the game, but are dramatically big, but the outdoor game plays the same as regular chess.
 The first one to capture the other king wins the game!